Comprehensive Guide on Canadian ELD Mandate for Truckers

 Compliance Timeline for the ELD Mandate in Canada

 The first announcement on the ELD mandate was made on December 16, 2017 by the Government of Canada through the Canada Gazette.
 The announcement was a proposal on the amendment of the commercial vehicle driver’s HOS regulations.

 The next announcement was made by Transport Canada on June 13, 2019.
 It was regarding the issuing of the mandate on the use of registered electronic logging devices by commercial vehicle drivers and owners.
 In this announcement published on Gazette II, Transport Canada also declared the compliance deadline of two years from the date of the issue.
 Thus, the mandate came into effect on June 12, 2021, but there will be no penalties for noncompliance until January 1, 2023.
 From that day onwards, the ELD mandate will be fully enforced by Transport Canada and any carrier or driver submitting paper logs or using unregistered ELDs will be penalized.

 Definition of Electronic Logging Device

 An ELD is a Transport Canada certified logging device that helps record driver’s RODS to create DVIRs automatically.
 The device synchronizes with the engine ECM soon after installation to collect the necessary data, such as mileage, speed, diagnostics, etc. These data will be available in the form of a report and can be accessed by drivers, carrier companies, and Transport Canada officers.

-Here are some of the key functions of a registered ELD:
+Here are some of the key functions of an electronic logbook: